Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 Mercury Mariner Resale Values

-Curious about how well these Mariners hold their value?
+Curious about how well these Mariners retain their value?
 Check out this chart:

 Conclusion

 So, which Mariner year captures your attention?
-Does one align perfectly with what you’re seeking in a vehicle?
+Does one align perfectly with what you’re seeking in a automobile?